-What Is a Low-FODMAP Diet and How to Use It to Cure Bloat, Pain and IBS
+What Is a Low-FODMAP Diet?
+How to Use It to Help Bloating, Pain, and IBS

 The low-FODMAP diet has been used by medical professionals in recent years to help patients suffering from gastrointestinal disorders, such as Irritable Bowel Syndrome (IBS), which is a catch-all phrase for anything that causes gastro distress, or Celiac Disease, which is an allergy to gluten, the protein that is found in wheat products.

 FODMAPs are naturally occurring sugar molecules in the fruits, vegetables, and legumes that the body has trouble digesting.

 What foods do you eliminate on a low-FODMAP diet?

 - dairy (milk, yogurt, cheese)

 - sugar-free sweeteners in diet soda and gum

 In order to not eliminate everything all at once (and have few plant-based foods to choose from), doctors suggest eliminating one FODMAP food group at a time, such as not eating fruit one day and then cutting out dairy the next, until your body tells you what it is that has been causing the bloat and gastric distress.
 Here is the list of FODMAP foods to eliminate:

 High-FODMAP foods to eliminate, one at a time: